 Philosophical arguments touch on areas that form the basis of any culture and identity.
 Religion, Ethnicity, Nationalism, all these have subjective worldview at their bases.
 Philosophical arguments are merely debates at core: The nature of reality, Creator, Rights and Wrongs, Why x is better than y, etc.

 These are substantial stuff.
 No wonder people get agitated!
 Some even kill others for their views…This is a dangerous territory!

 If Nietzsche’s Thus Spake Zarathustra has helped me get over severe nervousness and anxiety, then I certainly would be emotionally offended if anyone calls it merely a reverie of a madman.

-Similarly, if Vedic spirituality has helped someone get over an emotional trauma, and if I go and tell that person the whole Vedic system is merely intellectual narcotics, they are bound to want to pull my tongue out of my mouth.
+Similarly, if Vedic spirituality has helped someone get over an emotional trauma, and if I go and tell that person the whole Vedic system is merely intellectual narcotics composed by addicts drinking liquid narcotics, they are bound to want to pull my tongue out of my mouth!

-Those were the factors I discovered.
+These are the factors I have discovered as of now.
 I will update if I find more.

 Now, what about the answers to these questions: